gpoore/codebraid-preview-vscode/README.md

   CSS is used.

 * `codebraid.preview.minBuildInterval` [`1000`]:  Minimum interval between
   document builds in milliseconds.
-Builds only occur when there are changes.
+Builds only occur when there are changes#.

+### Pandoc

 * `codebraid.preview.pandoc.fromFormat` [`commonmark_x`]:  Pandoc source
   format (`--from=FORMAT`).
 Currently, only `commonmark_x` supports scroll